MillenB2106/IKEv2-VPN-Client/README.md

 - The location names
 - The Closest server to the end server for ICMP purposes
 - The IP of each server in each location
-- The VPN User name
+- The VPN Username
 - The VPN Password
-- the path to a custom .pbk file for those who are using windows 7
+- the path to a custom .pbk file for those who are using windows 7, if you don't want this don't worry about it
 - The current version of the software if you have changed it up yourself
 - The update url for an update package if you wish